 Headaches aren't only for adults.
 Kids get them, too.
-By the time children reach high school age, most have experienced at least one headache, according to the National Headache Foundation.
+By the time children reach high school age, most have had some type of headache, according to the National Headache Foundation.

-There are two basic types of headaches.
-Primary headaches have the headache as the only symptom and it will stop once treated.
-Secondary headaches are caused by another condition and don’t usually go away until the condition is treated.
+There are 2 basic types of headaches.
+Primary headaches have the headache as the only symptom.
+It will stop once treated.
+Secondary headaches are caused by some other health problem.
+They don’t often go away until the health problem is treated.

 Primary headaches include tension-type and migraine headaches.
-Hundreds of conditions or circumstances can cause headaches.
+Hundreds of health problems or circumstances can cause headaches.
 These can span the range from not harmful to very serious.
-They include dehydration, hunger, sleep deprivation, infections, foods containing caffeine, medicines, hormonal changes, stress, allergies, head injury, meningitis, brain aneurysm, and tumor.
-Fortunately, most headaches in kids are not caused by these problems, but by tension.
+They include dehydration, hunger, lack of sleep, infections, caffeine, medicines, hormonal changes, stress, allergies, head injury, meningitis, brain aneurysm, and tumor.
+Fortunately, most headaches in kids are not caused by serious problems.

-Your pediatrician can determine what kind of headache your child has.
-The healthcare provider will need to talk to both you and your child to determine whether the headache has an emotional side to it.
-He or she will also do a complete physical exam including a neurological exam.
-Sometimes it is necessary to perform brain imaging in the form of either a CAT scan or MRI.
-Your pediatrician will advise you when it is necessary to perform brain imaging and which test is preferable for your child.
+Your child's healthcare provider can determine what kind of headache your child has.
+He or she will need to talk to both you and your child to see if the headache has an emotional side to it.
+He or she will also do a complete physical exam along with a neurological exam.
+Sometimes brain imaging in the form of either a computed tomography (CT) scan or magnetic resonance imaging (MRI) is needed.
+Your child's healthcare provider will advise you when it is necessary to do brain imaging and which test is best for your child.

-This is the most common type of headache in children, and the most likely causes are emotional upsets or stress.
+This is the most common type of headache in children.
+The most likely causes are emotional upsets or stress.
 Your child may describe the pain as widespread or like a tight band around the head.
-This type of headache does not usually cause nausea and vomiting, nor is it associated with other symptoms, such as fever, change in mental status, or other physiologic changes.
+This type of headache does not often cause nausea and vomiting.
+It is also not tied to other symptoms, such as fever, change in mental status, or other physiologic changes.

-Tension headaches are almost always related to stressful situations at school, competition, family friction, or too many demands by parents.
-The healthcare provider needs to also determine whether anxiety or depression may be present.
+Tension headaches are almost always linked to stressful situations at school, competition, family friction, or too many demands by parents.
+The healthcare provider needs to also find out whether anxiety or depression may be present.

-These headaches are usually easily treatable with over-the-counter medicine, such as acetaminophen or ibuprofen.
-Your healthcare provider will instruct you how to administer these medicines safely.
-It is also important to identify possible triggers and make lifestyle changes including diet, sleep patterns, exercise and study habits.
+These headaches are often easily treatable with over-the-counter medicine, such as acetaminophen or ibuprofen.
+Your healthcare provider will tell you how to give these medicines safely.
+It is also important to identify likely triggers and make lifestyle changes in diet, sleep patterns, exercise, and study habits.

 A migraine headache is sometimes one-sided and throbbing.
-It is occasionally accompanied by nausea and vomiting, or sensitivity to light, noise or both.
-Some migraines are preceded by aura, which are usually one-sided sensory changes that point to the beginning of a migraine.
-Children who have a family history of migraines have a greater chance of developing migraines themselves.
-Fortunately, migraines may disappear in some children several years after they appear.
-However, many children who develop migraine headaches will go on to have them during the rest of their lives.
+It is sometimes accompanied by nausea and vomiting, or sensitivity to light, noise, or both.
+Some migraines are preceded by aura, which are often one-sided sensory changes that point to the start of a migraine.
+Children who have a family history of migraines have a greater chance of getting migraines themselves.
+The younger the child, the harder it is to make the diagnosis of migraine headaches.
+Fortunately, migraines may go away in some children several years after they appear.
+But many children who get migraine headaches will go on to have them during the rest of their lives.
 Research has shown that symptoms will have happened in about a fourth of migraine sufferers before the age of 5, and in about half before the age of 20.

 It is important to realize that a migraine headache may happen after a head injury, especially after injury in sporting activities like football and baseball.
-The child will usually recover fully over time.
+The child will often recover fully over time.

 There are two ways to treat migraine headaches.
-There are medicines used to stop an acute migraine headache, and there are others used to prevent frequently occurring headaches.
+There are medicines used to stop an acute migraine headache.
+There are also others used to prevent frequently occurring headaches.
 Your healthcare provider will advise you on the proper medicines you can give to best control the symptoms of your child's migraine headaches.